nebulasio/nebdocs/docs/whats-nebulas/nebulas-incentive-ni.md

 ## **Proof-of-Devotion \(PoD\)**

-Based on Nebulas’ NR system, we shall adopt the PoD \(Proof-of-Devotion\) consensus algorithm.
-PoD gives an “influential” user of the Nebulas Blockchain an opportunity to become a bookkeeper and receive Nebulas’ block rewards and transaction fees as revenues, which will in turn encourage them to continuously contribute to Nebulas’ stability and security.
+Based on the Nebulas’ NR system, we shall adopt the PoD \(Proof-of-Devotion\) consensus algorithm.
+PoD gives an “influential” user of the Nebulas blockchain an opportunity to become a bookkeeper and receive Nebulas’ block rewards and transactional fees as revenue, which will in turn encourage them to continuously contribute to the stability and security of Nebulas.

 ## **Developer Incentive Protocol \(DIP\)**